 Read the section in this Guide explaining how to read a course description.
 You need to understand the difference among terms like "lecture," "lab," and "section."
 Undergraduate courses are numbered xxx.100 through xxx.499.
-Freshmen primarily take 100- and 200-level courses, though sometimes a 300-level course is appropriate.
+Freshmen primarily take 100- and 200-level courses.
+There are times when a 300-level course is appropriate, consult with your academic advisor about this.